-Robert Neubecker is the author and illustrator of Linus the Vegetarian T. Rex and of his own Wow! series.
-He is also the award-winning illustrator of Shiver Me Timbers by Douglas Florian, Sophie Peterman Tells the Truth by Sarah Weeks, I Got Two Dogs by John Lithgow, and Monsters on Machines by Deb Lund.
+Robert Neubecker is the award-winning author and illustrator of Linus the Vegetarian T. Rex and the Wow! series.
+He also illustrated Not Just the Driver! by Sara Holly Ackerman, Shiver Me Timbers! by Douglas Florian, Sophie Peterman Tells the Truth! by Sarah Weeks, I Got Two Dogs by John Lithgow, and Monsters on Machines by Deb Lund.
 A graduate of Parsons School of Design, Robert also illustrates for The New YorkTimes and Slate magazine.
-After twenty years in Manhattan, he and his family live in Park City, Utah.
+He and his family live in Salt Lake City, Utah.
 Visit Robert at Neubecker.com.

 Publisher: Beach Lane Books (March 12, 2019)